fabacab/CTF/2017/BSidesSF/web/Zumbo/README.md

 import requests
 ```

 So [`requests` is a Python library ("module")](http://python-requests.org/), a popular one used for [making HTTP requests and receiving responses](http://www.pythonforbeginners.com/requests/using-requests-in-python).
 (This is instantly discoverable with a simple Internet search for `python requests` or similar keywords.)
-Using its `get()` method is simply a programmtic way of loading a page, just like you might do in a Web browser.
-Its `text` property is simply a text-only representation of the response body.
+Using its [`get()`](http://docs.python-requests.org/en/master/api/#requests.get) method is simply a programmtic way of loading a page, just like you might do in a Web browser.
+Its [`text`](http://docs.python-requests.org/en/master/api/#requests.Response.text) property is simply a text-only representation of the response body.

-Knowing that, it becomes clear that the third flag is to be found on yet another Web server, the called `vault`.
-The challenging part is that we don't know what `vault` is.
-All we know is that the target webserver serving us the Zumbo website knows what `vault` and that when *it* loads the page at `http://vault:8080/flag`, it receives the flag.
+Knowing that, it becomes clear that the third flag is to be found on yet another Web server named `vault`.
+The challenging part is that we don't know where "`vault`" is.
+All we know is that the Zumbo website knows where `vault` is and that when *it* loads the page at `http://vault:8080/flag`, it receives the flag.

-> :sweat_drops: During the CTF, my first instinct was to leverage the path traversal attack to try reading a file that would contain information about what the server thought the `vault` name referenced.
+> :book: During the CTF, my first instinct was to leverage the path traversal attack used in the prior part of the challenge to try reading a file that would contain information about what the Zumbo server thought the `vault` name referenced.
 Following that logic, I asked for [the `/etc/hosts` file](http://zumbo-8ac445b1.ctf.bsidessf.net/%2e%2e%2fetc%2fhosts).
-My hope was that the name `vault` was bound to a publicly-accessible IP address or other name as per the [standard file-based Linux name lookup mechanism for this file described in `hosts(5)`](https://linux.die.net/man/5/hosts).
-This [proved a dead-end](loot/http_zumbo-8ac445b1.ctf.bsidessf.net_%252e%252e%252fetc%252fhosts.html), however.
+My hope was that the name `vault` was bound to a publicly-accessible IP address or domain name as per the standard file-based Linux name lookup mechanism for this file ([described in `hosts(5)`](https://linux.die.net/man/5/hosts)).
+Unfortunately, this [proved to be a dead-end](loot/http_zumbo-8ac445b1.ctf.bsidessf.net_%252e%252e%252fetc%252fhosts.html).
 >
-> Unconvinced that I had exhausted the utility of the directory traversal attack vector, I tried accessing log files that I thought might contain information about a system called `vault`.
-This included the `/var/log/wtmp` and `/var/log/btmp` log files, which ordinarily contain information about users who authenticate to the system (i.e., users who log in).
-My hope was to be able to download this file and then use [`last -d -f downloaded-wtmp-file | grep vault`](http://explainshell.com/explain?cmd=last+-d+-f+downloaded-wtmp-file+%7C+grep+vault) to see if I could find an IP address associated with the "`vault`" name.
-Unfortunately, these were either not present or not readable.
+> Still unconvinced that I had exhausted the utility of the path traversal attack vector, I tried accessing various log files that I thought might contain information about network addresses, hoping to find a reference to a system called `vault` in them.
+This included the `/var/log/wtmp` and `/var/log/btmp` log files (see [`wtmp(5)`](https://linux.die.net/man/5/wtmp)).
+These ordinarily contain information about users who authenticate to the system (i.e., users who try to log in).
+My hope was to be able to download this file and then use a command such as [`last -d -f downloaded-wtmp-file | grep vault`](http://explainshell.com/explain?cmd=last+-d+-f+downloaded-wtmp-file+%7C+grep+vault) to see if I could find an IP address associated with the "`vault`" name.
+Unfortunately, these logs were either not present, or not readable by the Flask application.

 At this point, there are two possible avenues of accessing the third flag:

 * somehow read the variable `flag3` directly, or
 * somehow execute our own request in the context of the server.

-The first option would require a code path in the same Python block as the variable.
+The first option would require making use of a code path in the same Python block as the variable.
 That block again looks like this:

 ```py
 if __name__ == '__main__':